sanspareilsmyn/aws/README.md

 5) EC2 Auto Scaling Group lifecycle hook
 - EC2가 Generate / Terminate 될 때 특정 action을 취하도록 설정 가능.
+- When an instance is paused, it remains in a wait state either until you complete the lifecycle action using the complete-lifecycle-action command or the CompleteLifecycleAction operation, or until the timeout period ends (one hour by default).
+For example, you could install or configure software on newly launched instances, or download log files from an instance before it terminates.

 6) EC2 Instance Meta Data vs User Data
 - Instance metadata is data about your instance that you can use to configure or manage the running instance.
 Instance metadata is divided into categories, for example, host name, events, and security groups.